sibartlett/hapi-io/README.md

 ##### Options

-* `connectionLabel`
+* `connectionLabel` (optional)
-* `socketio` - an object which is passed through to socket.io
+* `socketio` (optional) - an object which is passed through to socket.io
-* `auth` - authentication configuration.
+* `auth` (optional) - authorization configuration.
+Socket.io connections will be refused if they fail authorization.
+If this option is omitted: all socket.io connections will be accepted, but route level authorization will still be enforced.
 Value can be:
   * a string with the name of an authentication strategy registered with `server.auth.strategy()`.
   * an object with:
     * `strategies` - a string array of strategy names in order they should be attempted.
 If only one strategy is used, `strategy` can be used instead with the single string value.

-### Authorization

-hapi-io can use a hapi auth strategy to authorize a socket.io connection.
-The socket.io client will not be able to connect if it fails the authentication check.

-See [options](##options) for how to configure.

 ### Raw access to socket.io